Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Introduction

 \end{itemize}

-Ultimately, our results and methods underscore the strong potential of CoT2 and encourage further research.
-The rest of the paper is organized as follows: Section \ref{sec:problem-setup} introduces the technical setup, Section \ref{sec:continuous-sft} describes our continuous supervision strategy as well as the MNNS, ProntoQA, and ProsQA tasks.
-Section \ref{sec:RL} describes our sampling strategies and the resulting GRPO-based policy optimization methods.
-Section \ref{sec:theoretical-analysis} provides theoretical guarantees and Section \ref{sec:conc-limitations} concludes with a discussion.
+The paper is organized as follows: Section \ref{sec:problem-setup} introduces the technical setup, Section \ref{sec:continuous-sft} presents our continuous supervision strategy and the MNNS, ProntoQA, and ProsQA tasks.
+Section \ref{sec:theoretical-analysis} provides constructive results and sample-complexity guarantees for CoT2.
+Section \ref{sec:RL} describes our sampling strategies and GRPO-based policy optimization methods, and Section \ref{sec:conc-limitations} concludes with a discussion.